shifupoo/mipiDriverNvidia/README.md

 # mipiDriverNvidia
-This is a repository for creating the MIPI driver on NVIDIA Orin
+This repository documents the design, implementation, and testing of a MIPI-CSI2 camera driver on NVIDIA Orin, as part of a practical assignment.

 # 1. Documentation and analize
    # Necessar information :